sethbern/CSJava/published/csjava/_sources/Unit5-Writing-Methods/topic-5-2-method-parameters.rst.txt

     }
   }

-A method allows us to write blocks of code that perform a general task, which can be generalised by having formal parameter variables.
-We define a method to give the block of code a reusable name which can be called.
+A method allows us to write blocks of code that perform a task, which can be generalised by having formal parameter variables.
+We define a method to give the block of code a reusable name.
 The parameters allow the code to adapt to a variety of different situations, depending on the values passed into the method.